jxnl/blog/docs/writing/posts/consulting-referrals.md

 # Affective Consulting: Referrals

-I've been thinking a lot about referrals lately.
-They're the lifeblood of many businesses, yet so many of us fumble when it comes to handling them effectively.
+I've enjoyed writing about my [indie](./consulting-indie.md) [consulting](./consulting-everything-i-know.md) process and [marketing](./consulting-marketing.md) strategy.
 Today, I want to share some insights on how to master the art of referrals, especially when you're asking for them and following up.

 <!-- more -->